munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-OK, that's a quick run through of buckets, load factors, open addressing, collision resolution and hash functions.
+OK, that's a quick run through of buckets, load factors, open addressing, collision resolution, and hash functions.
 That's an awful lot of text and not a lot of real code.
 Don't worry if it still seems vague.
 Once we're done coding it up, it will all click into place.